-L GENERAL INFORMATION
+1 GENERAL INFORMATION

-- 8 Queensland Treasury Corporation (QTC) is constituted under the Queensland Treasury Corporation Act 1988 (the Act), with the - 8 Under Treasurer designated as the Corporation Sole under section 5 (2) of the Act. - QTC plays a pivotal role as the Queensland Government's central financing authority.
-With a focus on whole-of-State outcomes, QTC - g financing authority.
-With a focus on whole-of-State outcomes, QTC provides a range of financial services to the State and its public sector - 9 entities, including local governments.
-These services include debt - funding and management, cash management facilities, financial risk management advisory services, and specialist public finance education. - These services, which form part of QTC's Capital Markets Operations segment, are undertaken on a cost-recovery basis with QTC lending at - an interest rate based on its cost of funds and with the benefits/costs of liability and asset management being passed on to its clients being Queensland public sector entities.
-However QTC's Capital Markets Operations can generate a profit largely reflecting the interest extended. - Operations can generate a profit largely reflecting the interest earned from the investment of its equity.
-In undertaking its Capital Markets activities, QTC maintains adequate capital to manage its risks. - QTC holds a portfolio of assets which were transferred to QTC by the State Government.
-These assets are the investments of QTC's Long Term Assets segment and are held to fund superannuation and other long-term obligations of the State such as insurance and long service - leave.
-In return, QTC has issued to the State fixed rate notes with an - interest rate of 7.0 per cent which is the expected long term average rate of return on the portfolio.
+- 8 Queensland Treasury Corporation (QTC) is constituted under the Queensland Treasury Corporation Act 1988 (the Act), with the 8 Under Treasurer designated as the Corporation Sole under section 5 (2) of the Act. - QTC plays a pivotal role as the Queensland Government's central financing authority.
+With a focus on whole-of-State outcomes, QTC - financing authority.
+With a focus on whole-of-State outcomes, QTC provides a range of financial services to the State and its public sector - provides a range of mancial services to the state and its public sector entities, including local governments.
+These services include debt - 9 funding and management, cash management facilities, financial risk - 10 management advisory services, and specialist public finance education. - 10 These services, which form part of QTC's Capital Markets Operations segment, are undertaken on a cost-recovery basis with QTC lending at - 11 an interest rate based on its cost of funds and with the benefits/costs - 12 of liability and asset management being passed on to its clients being Queensland public sector entities.
+However QTC's Capital Markets Operations can generate a profit largely reflecting the interest earned - 13 from the investment of its equity.
+In undertaking its Capital Markets activities, QTC maintains adequate capital to manage its risks. - 13 QTC holds a portfolio of assets which were transferred to QTC by the State Government.
+These assets are the investments of QTC's Long - 14 Term Assets segment and are held to fund superannuation and other long-term obligations of the State such as insurance and long service - 14 leave.
+In return, QTC has issued to the State fixed rate notes with an - 14 interest rate of 7.0 per cent which is the expected long term average rate of return on the portfolio.
 This has resulted in the State receiving a fixed rate of return on the notes, while QTC bears the impact of fluctuations in the value and returns on the asset portfolio.
 The Long Term Asset Advisory Board is responsible for the oversight of the Long Term Assets which do not form part of QTC's day-to-day Capital Markets Operations.
 The Long Term Assets are held in unit trusts managed by QIC Limited (QIC).